 2. Configure your ITSI license

+To use the out of the box visualizations in SAI for VMware data you need an ITSI license.
 Add your ITSI license to the Splunk Enterprise instance.
 You have two options to add your license to the instance:

 - Install the license manually.
 For more information, see Install a license in the Splunk Enterprise Admin Manual.

 - Configure the instance as a license peer.
 For more information, see Configure a license peer in the Splunk Enterprise Admin Manual.